So what is an audit trail?

 However, in most cases, audit trails match up with the definition provided by the Fundamentals of Law for Health Informatics and Information Management.
 According to this health industry document, an audit trail is “a record that shows who has accessed a computer system, when [the computer system] was accessed, and what operations were performed.”

 Why Audit Trails Are Important

-If your business utilizes DMS to facilitate sharing, collaboration, or storage of various files and documents, then an audit trail would be an invaluable aid to the security of the system.
+If your business utilizes DMS to facilitate sharing, collaboration, or storage of various files, documents, and data, then an audit trail would be an invaluable aid to the security of the system.

-In addition to tracking employee movements within your DMS system, audit trails can be used for several other purposes.
+In addition to auditing and tracking employee movements within your DMS system, audit trails can be used for several other purposes.
 For instance, if an error was made in editing a document, or if your organization for some reason lost a bulk of data, an audit trail would allow you to look back at older versions of existing files.